komiya-atsushi/slack-bolt-aws/packages/bolt-s3/README.md

 const s3 = new S3({ region: 'us-east-2' });

-const installationStore = new S3InstallationStore(
+const installationStore = S3InstallationStore.create({
+  clientId,
   s3,
   // An S3 bucket needs to be created.
-  'bucket-name-where-installations-are-stored',
+  bucketName: 'bucket-name-where-installations-are-stored',
-  process.env.SLACK_CLIENT_ID,
-  {
+  options: {
     historicalDataEnabled: true,
     // Omit the following line if you prefer not to encrypt and/or compress installations.
     installationCodec: BinaryInstallationCodec.createDefault(